 Is this art?
 Today I transferred my frottaging skills to HMP Holloway red brick prison wall and the result is a 3m lead rubbing on canvas.
 (My last rubbing was on paper of the Ships’ bollard at Chelsea).
 I am aiming for ‘naturalness’ in the artwork, with no ‘forcing of ideas’ making it more accessible to an the audience by not putting art into it.
 You can see it now installed in the studio and judge.
 (Another Ambitious project really would have me abseilling the full 30foot height of this boundary wall…watch this space).

 Below frottage Feb 2018, Holloway Prison Boundary Wall (detail)lead on canvas

 Below Frottage Feb 2018, Holloway Prison Boundary Wall(3000mm x 900mm) lead on canvas

-HMP Holloway site-specific piece was as ephemeral as in the time it took to realise.
-As fleeting as the transient conversation I had with an elderly down-at-heal gentleman (and his dog) who stopped for an inquisitive exchange about my rubbing on the wall, Here is the wall, here history, history leaves traces, traces of previous occupation, objects and markers, mapping of the area, working the boundary, reinforcing authority.
+HMP Holloway site-specific frontage piece was as ephemeral as in the time it took to realise.
+As fleeting as the transient conversation I had with an elderly down-at-heel gentleman (and his dog) who stopped for an inquisitive exchange about my rubbing on the wall, Here is the wall, here history, history leaves traces, traces of previous occupation, objects and markers, mapping of the area, working the boundary, reinforcing authority.